Our Parish History

 In August 1969, Father George Massouras arrived to become the new priest of our community.
 He was to lead the parish through the next ten years of its growth and accomplishments.
 Plans commenced for the construction of the Education Center and on November 30, 1969, ground was broken.
 The dedication of the Cultural/Educational Center was held on September 13, 1970, with Bishop Meletios officiating along with Father George Massouras.
 In July, 1974, the community took leave of the "past" when the little church, which had symbolized its united efforts and dedication, was removed from the premises.
 Church services were held in the unfinished Educational Center for the next few months.
 When construction restarted on the Educational Center, the Community purchased a 40 x 60-foot tent, which was erected on the parking lot on October 2nd, 1974.
 In June, 1975, the tent was dismantled and another phase came to a close.
 We moved into our new church even though it was not furnished and scaffolding was still in place and in use.
 On November 16, 1975, the "Opening of the Doors" service was celebrated with Bishop Meletios officiating assisted by Father George Massouras and Father George Hadjis.
 In the summer of 1979, Father George Massouras was assigned to a parish in Chicago and Bishop Anthony introduced us to our new priest, Father James S. Diavatis, who came after a pastorate of eighteen years in his first parish in Waterbury, Connecticut.

 On June 9, 1985, the church of St. John the Baptist was consecrated to God.
-Officiating at this historical service were Archbishop lakovos, Metropolitan Kyrillos of Crete, Bishop Anthony, Father James Diavatis, and many other Orthodox clergy.
+Officiating at this historical service were Archbishop lakovos, Metropolitan Kyrillos of Crete, Bishop Anthony, Fr.
+James Diavatis, and many other Orthodox clergy.

-ministries, which we hope you will explore on our website.
+By the Grace of God, our community continues to grow with many active ministries to engage the various demographics and needs of our parish, which we hope you will explore on our website.
 As we move forward into the future, we are focused on strategic long term planning to assure that the St John the Baptist Community will continue to be the center of our spiritual being and cultural life for many generations to come.